Authentication and Access Control in CGM Devices

 Optimizing RF communication in medical devices like glucose monitors to improve reliability and reduce constraints on transmission time.
 The method involves using proximity commands to trigger specific functions on the device without sending full data packets.
 The proximity commands are sent when the device is physically near the receiver.
 This allows separating urgent versus non-urgent data and transmitting them separately.
 Non-urgent data is broken into segments and sent over multiple packets, while urgent data is sent in full.
 This reduces the transmission time burden.
 The proximity commands can also trigger specific functions like sensor disconnect detection.
 This helps conserve power and avoid unnecessary data transmission.

-7. Secure Pairing Method for Glucose Monitoring Devices Using Password-Authenticated Key Exchange
+7. Method for Secure Pairing of Medical Devices Using Password-Authenticated Key Exchange Without Input/Output Dependency

 Dexcom, Inc., 2023